TheRealNin/ns2-rebirth/rebirth.md

 * Skulks will spawn with their previous upgrades
 * Skulks have a faster ground move speed but slower acceleration.
 Their top speed while wall jumping is the same.
 * Alien players respawn 2 seconds faster, but gestate in their egg for +2 seconds.
+* Adrenaline now provides double the energy pool but does not increase the rate you

 ## Marine-specific changes